bc-anaisabel/meta_analysis_climate_restor/README.md

  Figure 1.
 Restorative continuum.
 "Activities undertaken by society to repair damage to the broader environment, complement ecological restoration and provide improved conditions for broad scale recovery".
 From the [Society for Ecological Restoration](https://www.ser.org/general/custom.asp?page=SERNews3112).

   To address this, there have been proposals to assess the previous climatic conditions in the site that is to be restored.
 Some of these have involved the use of historical normal climate values as reasonable time period to compare to a pre-climate change condition [2,4,9,10].
-If climatic variables in a disturbed ecosystem have deviated considerably compared to its historical normal values, the conditions for restoration might not exist in the same way as before.
+If climatic variables in a disturbed ecosystem have deviated considerably compared to its historical normal values, the conditions for restoration might not exist in the same way as before (Figure 2).
 Thus, by assessing the extent of recovery of past restoration sites based on the metric used by Jones and collaborators [6], and incorporating climate normal, trends and anomalies, I intend to test if this could be a tool used in management plans and help setting restoration goals.
 I am focusing in climate moisture index (CMI) as this is one the climate components that most affects the dynamics of terrestrial ecosystem in North America [11,12].
-If I find associations of restoration failure with observed CMI trends and anomalies, then this would be evidence that restoration ecology should shift away from restore what was there before, and instead set goals that consider new and anticipated climates while also priotitizing to where is most needeed and most likely to be successful.
+If I find associations of restoration failure with observed CMI trends and anomalies, then this would be evidence that restoration ecology should shift away from restore what was there before, and instead set goals that consider new and anticipated climates while also priotitizing where is most needeed and most likely to be successful.

 <p align="center">
   <img src="output/intro.png" width="600">